-Why I Love It: And indeed, I love Sammy and His Shepherd!
-In many ways, the book is a Christological commentary on Psalm 23 for children.
-The 11 chapter book uses the story of Sammy the sheep and his "discipleship" of Precious, a new sheep in Sammy's shepherd's flock, to illuminate the attributes of the Good Shepherd and the many benefits He affords those in His sheepfold.
+Why I Love It: Sammy and His Shepherd is an easy to read Christological commentary on Psalm 23 for children.
+The 11 chapter book uses the story of Sammy the sheep and his "discipleship" of Precious, a new sheep in Sammy's shepherd's flock, to highlight the attributes of the Good Shepherd and the many benefits He affords those in His sheepfold.
 Susan Hunt offers a verse-by-verse exposition of Psalm 23 in a story families will simply love!

 Mark's Marvellous Book: Learning about Jesus through the Gospel

 Why I Love it: Coincidentally, I was reading through the book of Mark at the same time my husband and I were reading this book to our children.
 Comparing what I read in the Gospel of Mark to these summarized stories for children brought the book to life for me and added to my personal enjoyment of it.
 This book would serve well as your child's personal "commentary" to the Gospel of Mark.
 It does well in sharing who Jesus is and what He has accomplished on our behalf in a charming and child-friendly voice.